Sukanya807/Kickstarter_Challenge/README.md

 -	We can perform a descriptive analysis on the data (goal and pledged amounts) to find the central tendency and variability and plot it on a Box and Whisker chart for visualization.
 -	We could also analyze the data by filtering the country to check where theatre campaigns have the highest chance of success.
+-	In ser a line chart to understand the trend in theatre campaign funding